This iced tea is refreshing and flavorful. I infuse it with ginger, mint, and orange flavors. But even plain and unsweetened, it's delightful!

 Here's a general overview of the steps for making this recipe.
 The detailed instructions are listed in the recipe card below.

 Bring two cups of water to a boil.
 Turn the heat off and add the tea bags, ginger root, and mint leaves.
-Steep the tea for ten minutes.Â
+Steep the tea for ten minutes.

 Using a slotted spoon, remove the tea bags, ginger, and mint leaves from the tea.
-At this point, you can strain the tea into a heatproof bowl.
+Strain the tea into a heatproof bowl.
+Stir in the baking soda and, if using, the sweetener.

+Stir in six cups of cool water.
+Refrigerate the tea until cold, for about an hour, or place it in the freezer for 30 minutes.
 To serve, transfer the tea to a glass pitcher.
 Fill drinking glasses with ice cubes and add one or two thin orange slices.
-Pour in the tea, garnish with mint leaves, and serve.Â
+Pour in the tea, garnish with mint leaves, and serve.

-Expert Tips
+Recipe Tips

 - If your tap water has a clean taste, it's OK to use it when making this recipe.
-Here in Memphis, we enjoy excellent tap water, so that's what I use.
+Here in Memphis, we enjoy high-quality tap water, so that's what I use.
 But if your tap water tastes bad (when I lived in D.C., our tap water had a strong chlorine taste), it's best to use filtered or bottled water.

 - To prevent the ice cubes from diluting the tea's flavor, you can make some tea beforehand and freeze it in ice cube trays, then serve the tea with frozen tea cubes instead of regular ice cubes.